 \textbf{Remark}.
 Both the gradient descent and the Bartels-Stewart algorithm find the optimal solution in cubic time.
-However, the gradient descent algorithm is more widely applicable than the Bartels-Stewart algorithm: the Bartels-Stewart algorithm only applies to the case where all the tasks share the same instances, so that we can write down the matrix equation explicitly, while gradient descent can be applied in the case where each task has different number of inputs and those inputs are not shared among tasks.
-On the other hand, as we will see shortly in the experiments, in practice the Bartels-Stewart algorithm is faster than gradient descent, and provides a more numerically stable solution.
+However, gradient descent is more widely applicable than the Bartels-Stewart algorithm: the Bartels-Stewart algorithm only applies to the case where all the tasks share the same instances, so that we can write down the matrix equation explicitly, while gradient descent can be applied in the case where each task has different number of inputs and those inputs are not shared among tasks.
+On the other hand, as we will see in the experiments, in practice the Bartels-Stewart algorithm is faster than gradient descent, and provides a more numerically stable solution.

-\subsection{Optimization of $\Sigma_1$ and $\Sigma_2$}
+\subsection{OPTIMIZATION OF $\Sigma_1$ AND $\Sigma_2$}

-Before we delve into the detailed analysis below, we first list the final algorithms used to optimize $\Sigma_1$ and $\Sigma_2$ in Alg.~\ref{alg:minsigma1} and Alg.~\ref{alg:minsigma2}, respectively.
-The hard-thresholding function used in Line 2 of Alg.~\ref{alg:minsigma1} and Alg.~\ref{alg:minsigma2} is defined as follows:
+Before we delve into the detailed analysis below, we first list the final algorithms used to optimize $\Sigma_1$ and $\Sigma_2$ in Algorithm~\ref{alg:minsigma1} and Algorithm~\ref{alg:minsigma2}, respectively.
+The hard-thresholding function used in Line 2 of Algorithm~\ref{alg:minsigma1} and Algorithm~\ref{alg:minsigma2} is defined as follows:

-The hard-thresholding function essentially keeps the value of its argument if $l\leq x\leq u$, otherwise it truncates the value of $x$ to $l (u)$ if $x < l (x > u)$ respectively.
+The hard-thresholding function essentially keeps the value of its argument $x$ if $l\leq x\leq u$, otherwise it truncates the value of $x$ to $l (u)$ if $x < l (x > u)$ respectively.
 Both algorithms are remarkably simple: each algorithm only involves one SVD, one truncation and two matrix multiplications.
-The computational complexities of Alg.~\ref{alg:minsigma1} and Alg.~\ref{alg:minsigma2} are bounded by $O(m^2d + md^2 + d^3)$ and $O(m^2d + md^2 + m^3)$, respectively.
+The computational complexities of Algorithm~\ref{alg:minsigma1} and Algorithm~\ref{alg:minsigma2} are bounded by $O(m^2d + md^2 + d^3)$ and $O(m^2d + md^2 + m^3)$, respectively.